Sialitech/label-siali/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 aws sagemaker list-pipelines
 ```

-After creating and deploying the Amazon SageMaker pipeline, set up the AWS Lambda function that is going to manage the Label Studio webhook information and trigger the model training pipeline in SageMaker.
+After creating and deploying the Amazon SageMaker pipeline, set up the AWS Lambda function that is going to manage the Siali Label webhook information and trigger the model training pipeline in SageMaker.

 ## Set up an AWS Lambda function

 You can use AWS Lambda to run code in AWS.
-In this example, use it to process the webhook event payload from Label Studio and send a model training request to your Amazon SageMaker pipeline.
+In this example, use it to process the webhook event payload from Siali Label and send a model training request to your Amazon SageMaker pipeline.

 ### Set up IAM policies

 Before you can set up the AWS Lambda function itself, prepare a user role with the appropriate permissions policies to run the code and interact with Amazon SageMaker.

-1. Specify the policy needed by a role to process the webhook from Label Studio and run the Lambda function.
+1. Specify the policy needed by a role to process the webhook from Siali Label and run the Lambda function.
 From the command line, run the following:
 ```bash
 ASSUME_POLICY=$(echo -n '{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"Service":"lambda.amazonaws.com"},"Action":"sts:AssumeRole"}]}')
 ```